andaniel05/PyramidalTests/README.md

 >To understand the work with this extension it is necessary that you have knowledge about [PHPUnit](https://phpunit.de/) and software testing in general, where ideally you should also have knowledge of any of the frameworks mentioned above .

-Its main objective is to extend the applications of [PHPUnit](https://phpunit.de/) to the [BDD] field (https://en.wikipedia.org/wiki/Behavior-driven_development).
+Its main objective is to extend the applications of [PHPUnit](https://phpunit.de/) to the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) field.
 In addition to this, another of its objectives is to facilitate the creation of test cases offering certain advantages such as the reuse of tests.

 >You can clone and modify the project [PyramidalTests-Demo](https://github.com/andaniel05/PyramidalTests-Demo).
 It contains already implemented all the features shown here.